Cornwall Wildlife Trust supporting climate change action

 - Natural solutions to climate change.
 Climate change is expected to increase sea levels and the intensity of rain and weather events, including droughts.
+There is growing recognition that changes to how we manage land can provide us with natural solutions to the climate crisis, such as increasing tree cover, restoring peatlands, protecting marine habitats and better managing agricultural soils work by capturing and storing carbon dioxide from the atmosphere.
+Natural solutions can also help to tackle the ecological crisis by enhancing and expanding wildlife habitats and improving their resilience (think beaver-created wetlands preventing spread of wild fires).
 With support from South West Water, we work with farmers and landowners across Cornwall to support land and agricultural management which slows the flow of water across the land, and improves soil health.
 Slower water has less impact on our soils than fast water, which can destroy habitats and wash soil and nutrients quickly out to sea.
-We are also increasing our work with developers and Cornwall Council to ensure that new housing meets new quality standards which are good for water, wellbeing and wildlife.
+We are also increasing our work with developers and Cornwall Council to ensure that new housing meets new quality standards which are good for water, wellbeing and wildlife

 - Understanding the impact of climate change on our wildlife.
 Because of Cornwall’s geographical location and maritime climate, Cornwall is often the first and the last places for wildlife to be found in the UK, particularly migratory birds and insects.
 We work with our network of environmental scientists, community groups and volunteers to build up environmental records to understand how conditions for wildlife change over time.